ViralOne/shortcut-manager/simplified_README.md

 ## Desktop Shortcut Manager

-Welcome to the Desktop Shortcut Manager!
-This powerful command-line tool empowers you to control `.desktop` files in `/usr/share/applications/`.
+This tool empowers you to control `.desktop` files in `/usr/share/applications/`.
 Easily list, edit, create, remove, and restore backups to customize your shortcuts.

 ### Prerequisites